-- Verbal Warning to the resident(s) from the Residence Life Staff or LPS to bring noise to a reasonable level within a specified period of time. - If the noise does not decrease to a reasonable level in the specified time, or if the noise reoccurs, an incident report will be filed with Residence Life.
-If there are multiple reports of noise, the responsible party will be sent to the Peer Hearing Board. - In the case of a gathering, the group will be asked to disperse and return to their own residence.
+- 1. Verbal Warning to the resident(s) from the Residence Life Staff or LPS to bring noise to a reasonable level within a specified period of time. - 2.
+If the noise does not decrease to a reasonable level in the specified time, or if the noise reoccurs, an incident report will be filed with Residence Life.
+If there are multiple reports of noise, the party responsible will be sent to the Office of Student Rights & Responsibilities. - 3.
+In the case of a gathering, the group will be asked to disperse and return to their own residence.